Impacts of Dirty Data: and Experimental Evaluation: INTRODUCTION

 \item Since there is no well-planned dirty data benchmark, we have to generate data sets with the consideration of error type, error rate, data size, and etc. Therefore, the third challenge is how to design data sets to test the impacts of dirty data. \end{enumerate}

-In the challenge of these problems, this paper selects sixteen classical algorithms in data mining and machine learning communities.
+In the challenge of these problems, this paper selects twelve classical algorithms in data mining and machine learning communities.
 We make comprehensive analyses of possible dirty-data impacts on these algorithms.
 Then, we evaluate the specific effects of different types of dirty data on different algorithms.
 Based on the experimental results, we provide suggestions for algorithm selection and data cleaning.
 In the research field, dirty data are classified into a variety of types~\cite{fan2012foundations}, such as missing data, inconsistent data, and conflicting data.
 Most existing researches focus on improving data quality for these three kinds of dirty data~\cite{fan2010capturing,cong2007improving,getoor2012entity}.
 Thus, this paper focuses on the three main types.

-In summary, our contributions in this paper are listed as follows. \begin{enumerate} \item We conduct an experimental comparison for the effects of missing, inconsistent, and conflicting data on classification, clustering, and regression algorithms, respectively.
+In summary, our contributions in this paper are listed as follows. \begin{enumerate} \item We conduct an experimental comparison for the effects of missing, inconsistent, and conflicting data on classification and clustering algorithms, respectively.
 To the best of our knowledge, this is the first paper that studies this issue.

 \item We introduce two novel metrics, $sensibility$ and $keeping$ $point$, to evaluate dirty-data impacts on algorithms.

 \item Based on the evaluation results, we provide guidelines of algorithm selection and data cleaning for users.
 We also give suggestions for future work to researchers and practitioners. \end{enumerate}